South High School (Minnesota): Student body and academics

-South has offerings in general education, special education, athletics, and world languages (French, Spanish, Arabic, German, Latin, Chinese, Ojibwe, and for many years Russian).
+South has offerings in general education, special education, athletics, and world languages (French, Spanish, Arabic, Chinese, Ojibwe, and for many years Russian, German, and Latin.
 In 2012, Somali was added as a language class.
 The school is known for cultural diversity, with students from White, African-American, Asian (particularly Hmong), Horn African (particularly Somali and Oromo), American Indian, and Hispanic communities.
 There is an increasing number of Eastern European students.

 While many academic programs at South are widely respected, the South student body also experiences a significant achievement gap.
 Students from wealthier and more educated families tend to be enrolled in Advanced Placement and College in the Schools classes and attend college after high school much more than other students.
 A similar discrepancy is discernible by ethnic background.
 In fact, a significant number of South students drop out of school before graduation.
 The state of Minnesota, to comply with the federal No Child Left Behind legislation, has given SHS two stars out of five in both reading and mathematics.
 This means that South failed to meet federal accountability standards in both categories in the preceding academic year.

 The school received nationwide press in 2005 after it introduced online physical education classes.
 The program allows students to select a physical activity of their preference and engage in it three times a week to meet the school's P.E. requirements.